Fourier transform#

 ../_images/fourier-example.svg

 The amplitude and phase represent the distribution of energy in the frequency plane.
-The low frequencies are located in the center of the image, and the high frequencies near the boundaries.
+The intensities of the low frequencies are located in the center of the image, and the intensities of the high frequencies near the boundaries.

-In the figure above, the gray background behind the squirrel is a low frequency area because the intensities of the pixels slowly evolve from one pixel to another.
-On the contrary, the tail is a high frequency area because the intensities of the pixels show a rapid alternation between the hair and the background.
+In the figure above, the gray background behind the squirrel “contains” mainly low frequencies because the intensities of the pixels slowly evolve from one pixel to another.
+On the contrary, high frequencies are needed in the tail to show the rapid alternation between the hair and the background.

 Inverse Fourier transform#